xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 # Overview

 Crosswork Planning, the latest addition to the Crosswork Automation  suite, provides a comprehensive suite of tools to empower operators to proactively manage their network infrastructure.
-These tools offer capabilities, including network discovery, analysis, simulation, and optimization.
+These tools offer capabilities for network discovery, analysis, simulation, and optimization.

 With Crosswork Planning, operators can unlock a host of benefits, including enhanced visibility and insights, improved performance, reliability, and resiliency, and efficient capacity management.